transpocamp/transportationcamp.org/_drafts/2013-12-09-tom-fairchild.md

+---
+author: Ellen McDermott
+comments: false
+date: 2013-12-09 14:45:38-05:00
+layout: post
+slug: transportationcamp-chat-with-tom-fairchild
+title: TransportationCamp Chat with Tom Fairchild
+categories:
+- Latest News
+---

 TransportationCamp Chat with Tom Fairchild

 As TransportationCamp DC approaches, we’re reaching out to leaders and thinkers in the transportation and technology field, and asking them about what is interesting and important in the field right now.
 Today I spoke with Tom Fairchild, Director of Arlington County, Virginia’s Mobility Lab.

 **Can you describe a little bit about what Mobility Lab does?**